cobertis/NewCurbeIO/replit.md

 **Key UI Features:**
 -   **Dashboard:** Real-time statistics, charts, and recent activity.
 -   **Users:** CRUD operations with role-based access.
 Includes firstName, lastName, phone fields.
 Phone number required for SMS-based 2FA.
 Superadmins can view and assign company associations.
 User table displays full names (when available) and company column (superadmin-only).
 -   **Companies (Superadmin-only):** CRUD operations, visual cards, and feature management.
 Each company card includes a button to manage assigned features through a modal dialog with checkboxes.
+When creating a company, admin users are created without passwords and receive email-based activation links.
 -   **Plans (Superadmin-only):** CRUD operations for subscription plans.
 -   **Features (Superadmin-only):** Complete CRUD interface for system features with categorization, status management, and activation controls.
 Features can be created with unique keys and assigned to specific companies.
 -   **Invoices:** View and download invoices with role-based access.
 -   **Settings:** Comprehensive settings with tabs for Profile (includes phone number management), Preferences, Company Settings, System (SMTP, email templates), and Security.
 -   **Login:** Two-factor authentication with user-selected delivery method (email or SMS) before code is sent.
+Blocks login for accounts that haven't been activated via email.
 -   **OTP Verification:** Two-step verification flow: (1) User selects delivery method (email/SMS), (2) Enters 6-digit code with device trust option and countdown timers.
+-   **Account Activation:** Secure email-based activation where new admin users set their password via a unique token link.
--   **Audit Logs:** Timeline view of system actions with role-based filtering, including 2FA events.
+-   **Audit Logs:** Timeline view of system actions with role-based filtering, including 2FA and activation events.
 -   **Email Templates:** Management interface with HTML editor and live preview (superadmin-only).

 **Design System:**